Thomas Willett: Family in the Plymouth Colony and Descendants

 Joanna Prudden, widow of Rev. Peter Prudden and second wife of Thomas Willett, married Willett in Milford, Connecticut, on September 20, 1671.
 After Willett's death in 1674, she soon returned to Milford and remarried again, this time to Rev. John Bishop.
-She was born in Halifax, Yorkshire, England, in 1616 and died on November 8, 1681, in Stamford, Connecticut, where she is also buried.
+She was born in Halifax, Yorkshire, England, in 1616 and died on November 8, 1681, in Stamford, Connecticut.

 Mary Willett, eldest daughter of Capt.
 Thomas Willett and his wife Mary, married in 1658 Rev. Samuel Hooker, son of Rev. Thomas Hooker, Puritan divine and founder of Hartford, Connecticut.

 There is some thought that Willett's son, Thomas Willett (Jr.), was the major in the militia of Queens County who was a councilor under Governors Sir Edmund Andros and Henry Sloughter.
 According to Hillman it is probable that this Major Thomas Willett was actually a member of another Willett family which had settled on Long Island.
 They were possibly cousins of the Thomas Willett who is the subject of this article.